Turbosail: The Alcyone

 Cousteau's experience was turned to good use in designing a new vessel.
 Working with naval engineers, he designed an innovative hull of aluminum, both lightweight and strong.
 The catamaran-like stern gave it stability.
 The monohull forward was designed to split swells and improve ride in heavy seas.
 Two turbosails rose from her deck and two diesel engines provided the necessary suction forces.
 The ship was named Alcyone, the daughter of the wind.

-When the Alcyone was launched in 1985, it benefited from the development of the original turbosail Moulin a Vent.
+When the Alcyone was launched in 1985, it benefited from the development of the original turbosail Moulin à Vent.
 With two turbosails of reduced aspect ratio, the stresses placed on the metal of the sail surfaces was much reduced.
 Both sails also contained axial turbines for power generation, and with decreases in the cost of computers, also featured sensor driven controls to actuate the sails for optimal thrust.

 Practical experience with the ship saw the Cousteau group adopting the vessel as flagship and primary research platform in the 1980s.
 Computers optimized the functioning of turbosails and engines.
 To maintain a constant speed, the engines take over automatically when the wind dies down, and they stop completely when the wind is of sufficient strength when blowing in the right direction.
 A crew of five is required to maintain the ship.